 Few attorneys would argue with the belief that administrative assistants are the backbone of a law firm.
 If you need your attorneys to know how to use new technology and the technology doesn’t contain confidential information, it’s always beneficial to train admins as well.

 An administrative assistant is the person an attorney will go to first when he or she needs support.
 In many cases, partners and administrative assistants have worked together for decades!
 Leverage the influence of your administrative assistants.
 They are powerful partners (pun intended!) when engaging attorneys in new technology.

 5. Record Training Sessions

 Remember the attorney who works 60 hours a week and never has time to learn anything new?
 Recorded training sessions can provide knowledge transfer at a time, place, and pace conducive to a busy attorney’s schedule.
 Leverage the training department (if you have one) to ensure the recorded training is comprehensive, thorough, and is delivered at a good pace.
 Offer the recordings in addition to the other techniques described above so your attorneys have every opportunity to learn new technology.

 6. Leverage Relationships

-I am a strong believer in the power of personal relationships.
+Never underestimate the power of personal relationships.
 At the end of the day, you know your attorneys best.
 Leverage your relationships throughout the firm, as well as the tips above, to ensure your technology rollout is a success.
 New at the firm and don’t have established relationships?
 This is the perfect opportunity to build them.